jrg94/CSE5542/Lab05/README.md

 4. All assets are loaded only once
   - Queries are never made more than once as all assets are saved in the scene
   - Added a loading bar to demonstrate querying of assets
+5. Added animated boat to the water
+  - Boat travels left and right with rotation when it reaches the furthest bounds

 All-in-all there were a lot of additions to this scene that should cover all the bases for this project.